LLNL/zfp/docs/source/arrays.rst

 .. cpp:namespace:: zfp

-|zfp|'s compressed arrays are C++ classes that implement random-accessible
+|zfp|'s compressed arrays are C++ classes, plus C wrappers around these
-single- and multi-dimensional floating-point arrays whose storage size, specified in number of bits per array element, is set by the user.
+classes, that implement random-accessible single- and multi-dimensional floating-point arrays whose storage size, specified in number of bits per array element, is set by the user.
 Such arbitrary storage is achieved via
 |zfp|'s lossy :ref:`fixed-rate compression <mode-fixed-rate>` mode, by
 partitioning each *d*-dimensional array into blocks of |4powd| values and compressing each block to a fixed number of bits.
 The more smoothly